The existing Line 3 pipeline is 48 years old and is one of the six crude oil pipelines that make up the Enbridge oil mainline system.

-On November 5, 2014, Enbridge Pipelines Inc. submitted an application for the Line 3 Replacement Program to the National Energy Board.
+On November 5, 2014, Enbridge Pipelines Inc. submitted an application for the Line 3 Replacement Program to the Canada Energy Regulator (CER; formerly National Energy Board or NEB).

-The NEB has imposed 89 conditions on this project that strengthen public safety, protection of the environment, and ensure continued consultation between the company, landowners and Aboriginal peoples.
+The CER has imposed 89 conditions on this project that strengthen public safety, protection of the environment, and ensure continued consultation between the company, landowners and Aboriginal peoples.

 Conditions are legal requirements that a company must meet to be allowed to construct and operate a project.
 Conditions are project-specific and are designed to protect the public and the environment by reducing possible risks identified during the hearing.

 The Line 3 Replacement Program has two sets of conditions.
 The first set applies to the Certificate of Public Convenience and Necessity that was issued under section 52 of the NEB Act.
 These conditions are in the Recommendation Report: Detailed assessment, on page 232 of 274.

 The second set of conditions applies to the Order issued under section 58 of the NEB Act.
 These conditions are also in the Recommendation Report: Detailed assessment, on page 246 of 274.

 The conditions for the Line 3 Replacement Program can be found here:

 - Section 52 Certificate Conditions – (page 232 of 274)

 - Section 58 Order Conditions – (page 246 of 274)